scalar-labs/scalardb/docs/two-phase-commit-transactions.md

   // Execute CRUD operations in the coordinator/participant processes ...

-  // Prepare phase: Prepare the transactions in all the coordinator/participant processes tx.prepare();
+  // Prepare phase: Prepare the transaction in all the coordinator/participant processes tx.prepare();
   ...

-  // Commit phase: Commit the transactions in all the coordinator/participant processes tx.commit()
+  // Commit phase: Commit the transaction in all the coordinator/participant processes tx.commit()
   ...
 } catch (TransactionException e) {